Short Second Moment Bound for GL(2) $L$-functions in $q$-Aspect: Harmonic Analysis

 \section{Harmonic Analysis}

-We note that, bounding all the terms trivially, we get that $S_1(N,\alpha) \ll \frac{N^2}{p^2}p^{\varepsilon} \ll Np^{1+\varepsilon}$. \\The proof for Theorem \ref{thm:redthm} starts with introducing the delta symbol, followed by using Voronoi summation to get additional cancellations on the terms that spring up.
-Barring a `main term', this approach proves very fruitful, and we end up getting the desired upper bounds.
+We note that bounding all the terms trivially, we get that $S_1(N,\alpha) \ll \frac{N^2}{p^2}p^{\varepsilon} \ll Np^{1+\varepsilon}$. \\The proof for Theorem \ref{thm:redthm} starts with the introduction of the delta symbol, followed by the use of Voronoi summation formula to get additional cancellations on the terms that appear.
+Barring a `main term' this approach proves to be very fruitful, and we end up getting the desired upper bounds.